What is a Graduate Academic Certificate in Archival Management?

-The Graduate Academic Certificate in Archival Management will provide students with the theoretical and practical background necessary to undertake careers in a variety of archival settings such as corporate archives, government archives and collecting repositories.
+The Graduate Academic Certificate in Archival Management is a 15 hour certificate that will provide students with the theoretical and practical background necessary to undertake careers in a variety of archival settings such as corporate archives, government archives and collecting repositories.

 Because archivists approach the field from a variety of backgrounds this certificate will appeal to students in many of the humanities disciplines as well as students in the College of Information.